 Applying a consistent design theme through your graphics allows the viewer to interact with the tour more comfortably.
 For example, if using videos in your hotspots, always use a video icon, or a camera icon when you want them to view a set of pictures.
 The best example of design consistency within a tour using ThingLink has been created by the University of Rochester Medical Center.
 The team creates an experience that makes navigating a complex facility effortless.
 Read the full case study here.

 Meet Christian, your tour guide!
-Christian appears throughout the door, offering video recaps, key facts and a consistent voice throughout the viewer journey.
+Christian appears throughout the tour, offering video recaps, key facts and a consistent voice throughout the viewer journey.
 The team designed these illustrations into their images.

 Each key scene features an image with the same six actions: